Please read text!

 Normally found in the rainforest areas on NSW and QLD, and it can climb way up the top of massive big trees.

 Grows easily from seeds, but you need a male and a female to set seeds.
 Just plant a few seeds in each hole so you can be sure of getting both.
 I reckon they would be ideal to cover a big old dead gum tree in a paddock, give the critters a feed and somewhere to nest.
-The willy wag tails seemed to love nesting in them here, and the wild doves eat the fruit.
+The willy wag tails seemed to love nesting in them here, and the wild doves seem to love eating the fruit.

 Wild harvested sustainably(also home grown), no chems, no nasties, no problems!!!